viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\cora-analog-dedicated.png"  width="400">

 The $R_{MUX}$ for a dedicated analog input is 100 Ω.
-In addition to $R_{MUX}$, we must include the 140 Ω resistor in the signal path on the Cora Z7 board
+In addition to $R_{MUX}$, we must include the 140 Ω resistor in the signal path on the Cora&nbsp;Z7 board
 $C_{SAMPLE}$ is 3 pF.

 We now calculate the needed acquisition time for V_P/V_N as follows:
 $$t_{ACQ} = 9 \times ( 100 + 140) \times 3 \times 10^{-12} = 6.5\mskip3muns$$

 **TODO:**
-This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26 MHz and four ADCCLKs allowed for the acquisition, we get 150 ns acquisition time, which is more than enough.
+This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and four ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.

-However, in our design, we are limited to using an ADCCLK frequency of 23.84 MHz ($95.363\mskip3muMHz / 4$) because we must use an XADC clock of 95.363 MHz in order to achieve 629 ns acquisition time for the unipolar input as described in the previous chapter.
+However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz ($95.363\mskip3muMHz / 4$) because we must use an XADC clock of 95.363&nbsp;MHz to achieve 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
+The resulting sampling rate will be, therefore, 917 ksps.